 Georgia Thespians is an organization for high school and middle school students dedicated to excellence in theatre arts.
 It is a chapter of the Educational Theatre Association.
 Their annual conference, commonly referred to as ThesCon, takes place in February in Columbus, GA.
 This conference features numerous productions presented by high schools from throughout the state plus a variety of workshops led by theatre professionals from around the country.
 Students will also perform and view individual performance and tech events, audition for scholarships, talk to college representatives from around the country, shop with commercial vendors selling theatre merchandise, and hang out with over 3,000 other Georgia Thespians. * Please check Milton Theatre Calendar for dates. ** For more information see http://gathespians.org/

-Fashioned after Broadway’s Tony Awards, the Shuler Hensely Awards are part of the National High School Musical Theatre Awards, designed to celebrate and recognize excellence in Georgia’s high school musical theater programs.
+Fashioned after Broadway’s Tony Awards, the Georgia High School Musical Theatre Awards are designed to celebrate and recognize excellence in Georgia’s high school musical theater programs.

 Is this a competition?